-The schedule outlines the major tests that will be administered during the 2017 - 2018 School Year.
+The schedule outlines the major tests that will be administered during the 2018 - 2019 School Year.
 Throughout the year, there will be additional assessments in all academic subjects.
 You will be notified when these tests will be administered.

 DATE TEST ELIGIBILITY PURPOSE Within the first 10 days of entrance NYS Identification Test for English Language Learners (NYSITELL) Grades K -12 NYSITELL eligible students must be tested within the first ten days of initial enrollment.
 To identify students who are entitled to bilingual/English as a Second Language (ESL) programs.
-January 3 - 21 Gifted and Talented (G & T) Grades Pre K - 2 To qualify applicants for admission to New York City Gifted and Talented district-wide and city-wide programs March 12 - June 8 New York State Alternate Assessment (NYSAA) Eligible special education students To determine if students with severe cognitive disabilities have individually demonstrated their mastery of skills relative to New York State learning standards.
-April 9 - May 18 Individual school selected date(s) New York State English as a Second Language Test (NYESLAT) - Speaking portion Grades K - 12 To measure student progress in developing English language proficiency.
-April 11 - 12 New York State English Language Arts (ELA) Grades 3 - 8 To assess student progress toward New York State standards in English language arts.
-May 1 - 2 New York State Mathematics Grades 3 - 8 To assess student progress toward New York State standards in mathematics May 7 - 18 Individual school selected date(s) New York State English as a Second Language Test (NYSESLAT) Reading, Writing, Listening Grades K - 12 To measure student progress in developing English language proficiency.
-May 23 - June 1 Individual school selected date(s) New York State Science Performance Test Grades 4 & 8 To assess elementary and intermediate- level science programs and to assess student progress toward New York State standards in science.
-June 4 New York State Science Written section Grades 4 and 8 To assess elementary and intermediate- level science programs and to assess student progress toward New York State standards in science.
+January, Gifted and Talented (G & T) Grades Pre K - 2 To qualify applicants for admission to New York City Gifted and Talented district-wide and city-wide programs March 11 - June 7, 2019 New York State Alternate Assessment (NYSAA) Eligible special education students To determine if students with severe cognitive disabilities have individually demonstrated their mastery of skills relative to New York State learning standards.
+May 6 - 17 PS will select dates with the testing window - More information to follow New York State English as a Second Language Test (NYESLAT) - Speaking portion Grades K - 12 To measure student progress in developing English language proficiency.
+April 1 st , 2 nd or 3 rd - Two days will be selected.
+Test is 2 days - more information to follow New York State English Language Arts (ELA) Grades 3 - 8 To assess student progress toward New York State standards in English language arts.
+May 1 st , 2 nd or 3 rd - Two days will be selected - Test is 2 days - more information to follow New York State Mathematics Grades 3 - 8 To assess student progress toward New York State standards in mathematics May 6 - 17 PS will selecte dates with the testing window - More information to follow New York State English as a Second Language Test (NYSESLAT) Reading, Writing, Listening Grades K - 12 To measure student progress in developing English language proficiency.
+May 22 - May 31 PS will select dates with the testing window - More information to follow New York State Science Performance Test Grades 4 & 8 To assess elementary and intermediate-level science programs and to assess student progress toward New York State standards in science.
+June 3 New York State Science Written section Grades 4 and 8 To assess elementary and intermediate-level science programs and to assess student progress toward New York State standards in science.

-2017 - 2018 Testing Calendar
+2018 - 2019 Testing Calendar